velocify/angular-styleguide/a1/README.md

 ## IIFE
 ### JavaScript Scopes
 ###### [Style [Y010](#style-y010)]
+  *Explicit IIFE is no longer necessary because we use a GULP task to automatically add it.*

   - Wrap Angular components in an Immediately Invoked Function Expression (IIFE).

   *Why?*: An IIFE removes variables from the global scope.
 This helps prevent variables and function declarations from living longer than expected in the global scope, which also helps avoid variable collisions.